Unearthing Large Scale Domain-Specific Knowledge from Public Corpora: Abstract

 \section{Abstract}

-Large language models have demonstrated remarkable potential in various tasks, however, there remains a significant scarcity of open-source models and data for specific domains.
-Previous works have primarily focused on manually specifying resources and collecting high-quality data on specific domains, which significantly consume time and effort.
-To address this limitation, we propose an efficient data collection method~\querycc~based on large language models.
-This method bootstraps seed information through a large language model and retrieves related data from public corpora.
-It not only collects knowledge-related data for specific domains but unearths the data with potential reasoning procedures.
-Through the application of this method, we have curated a high-quality dataset called~\knowledgepile, encompassing four major domains, including stem and humanities sciences, among others.
-Experimental results demonstrate that~\knowledgepile~significantly improves the performance of large language models in mathematical and knowledge-related reasoning ability tests.
-To facilitate academic sharing, we open-source our dataset and code, providing valuable support to the academic community.
+Large language models~(LLMs) have demonstrated remarkable potential in various tasks, however, there remains a significant lack of open-source models and data for specific domains.
+Previous work has primarily focused on manually specifying resources and collecting high-quality data for specific domains, which is extremely time-consuming and labor-intensive.
+To address this limitation, we introduce large models into the data collection pipeline to guide the generation of domain-specific information and retrieve relevant data from Common Crawl~(CC), a large public corpus.
+We refer to this approach as~\textbf{\querycc}.
+It not only collects data related to domain-specific knowledge but also mines the data containing potential reasoning procedures from the public corpus.
+By applying this method, we have collected a knowledge domain-related dataset named~\textbf{\knowledgepile}, which covers four main domains, including the sciences, humanities, and other categories.
+Through the analysis of \knowledgepile, \querycc~can effectively retrieve relevant data from the covered knowledge domains and significantly improve the performance in tests of mathematical and knowledge-related reasoning abilities.
+We have released~\textbf{\knowledgepile} at~\url{https://huggingface.co/datasets/Query-of-CC/Retrieve-Pile}.